Hotbox Studios is a web design, animation, web application development, and digital marketing company.

 You can find our phone number, a link to us on Google Maps, our full postal address, and email contact form on our contact page

-Websites created by Hotbox Studios vary enormously.
+We provide web design and digital marketing services for a wide variety of clients across multiple industries.
 We've created websites for sole traders, small local businesses, education, unions, national and multinational companies.

 Our work in the fine and performing arts producing animation for artists, dance, theatre and opera has led to Hotbox Studios' animation showing on the BBC, being presented worldwide in gallery and museum exhibitions and as part of dance, theatre and opera performances.